 I also did my part and helped chop the green onions.

-And to be completely honest, his knife skills are a lot more fast and efficient then mine!
+And to be completely honest, his knife skills are a lot more fast and efficient then mine, I do have to say he uses the best knives from the best review of kitchen knife set – DotBeasts so that may be helping him out!

 If any of my San Francisco readers are interested, I am giving away two tickets to the VIP launch event at the Westfield San Francisco Center downtown.
 Just leave a comment or e-mail me!